-Thomas E. Perez, the U.S. Secretary of Labor, recently toured our farm in Oxnard, California, which was the first farm in the nation to be certified by the Equitable Food Initiative (EFI).
+Thomas E. Perez, the U.S. Secretary of Labor at the time, toured our farm in Oxnard, California, which was the first farm in the nation to be certified by Equitable Food Initiative (EFI).

 Secretary Perez met with EFI and its stakeholders in order to learn about the program and how it leads to improvements in working conditions, food safety, and pesticide management.
 He met separately with farm workers to ask if the EFI program was actually making a difference in their daily lives.